 Others prefer dressing in vintage clothing as more of a fashion statement.
 Shoppers frequenting antique shows, like City Wide Garage Sale in Austin, Texas, often look as if they stepped right out of a time machine.
 Whether it's a '30s, '40s or '50s look they're trying to achieve, they don the appropriate shoes to match their apparel of choice.

-But there are other collectors who buy shoes purely for their unique style or decorative appeal.
-Footwear encrusted with rhinestones is always popular with fashion-conscious collectors, for instance.
+There are other collectors who buy shoes purely for their unique style or decorative appeal.
+Footwear encrusted with rhinestones is always popular with fashion-conscious collectors.
 Shoes with fancy buckles, ornaments or embellishments appeal to this crowd as well.
 Displaying these types of shoes in a boudoir can make a beautiful conversation statement.

 What Collectors are Willing to Pay for Vintage Footwear

-But most of all, vintage shoe buyers want their footwear to have some life left in them.
+Most of all, vintage shoe buyers want their footwear to have some life left in them.
 They need to be in good to excellent condition to bring such high prices.
-Of course, the nature of shoes being worn until they are pretty much worn out makes them harder to find in pristine condition when compared to other vintage accessories.
+The nature of shoes being worn until they are pretty much worn out makes them harder to find in pristine condition when compared to other vintage accessories.

 By and large, however, those who plan to wear their vintage footwear look for reasonably priced shoes.
 That's part of the appeal.
 Putting together a stylish vintage outfit can often be much less expensive than purchasing a comparable new one.
 And if frugal shoppers hit the right thrift stores and estate sales, they can usually achieve that goal with fun persistence that ultimately pays off.

 Wearing a stranger's used footwear is not everyone's cup of tea.
 But there is good news - shoes make interesting decorative accents so do not pass up a reasonably priced pair you like just because you have no intention of wearing them.